How to Accelerate Your Child’s Learning

 How can you develop metacognition in your child?

-HELP YOUR CHILD NOTICE THEIR OWN THINKING
+HELP THEM TO ANALYSE THEIR OWN THINKING